 Launched in June 2019 after a successful public forum on the crisis in journalism in Somerville the previous February, the Somerville News Garden is a grassroots effort to attempt to stop Somerville, MA, USA from turning into what media academics are calling a “news desert”—a municipality that no longer has professionally-produced news outlets.
 It is sponsored by the Boston Institute for Nonprofit Journalism in partnership with the Somerville Media Center.

 1) a Research Group that conducts surveys, interviews, and focus groups with Somervillians to learn about their news habits and preferences, and tailor the News Garden to meet these needs;

 2) a Neighborhood Media School that trains Somerville-area residents in the fundamentals of reporting, news analysis, and multimedia production (e.g., photography, video, data visualization);

-3) the Somerville Wire that, a news service run by professional journalists and area residents trained as journalists at the Neighborhood Media School that covers Somerville and syndicates its articles to interested independent news outlets and the public at large;
+In February 2023, SNG spun off the Somerville Wire that, a news service run by professional journalists with contributions from area residents that covers Somerville and syndicates its articles to interested independent news outlets and the public at large.

 Email firstname.lastname@example.org for more information.